nils-hamel/image-suite/src/image-farneback-optical-flow/README.md

 ## Overview

-This tool allows to compute the optical flow that link two image together.
+This tool allows to compute the optical flow that link two images together.
 The result of the optical flow is a displacement vectors field exported in XML format.
-This displacement field gives the amount of motion to apply on pixel of the second image to bring them on their corresponding pixel on the first image.
+This displacement field gives the amount of motion to apply on pixels of the second image to bring them on their corresponding pixels on the first image.
 It can be seen as a way of obtaining dense pixels matching.

 ## Usage

-Considering two successive spherical images acquired with a specific camera :
+Considering two successive spherical images acquired with a specific spherical camera :

 <br />
 <p align="center">